Table of Contents

-Hematocrit, erythrocyte and reticulocyte levels are reduced.
-Hemoglobin is also reduced, but the level usually does not fall below 9.0 g/dl.
+Hematocrit, erythrocyte, and reticulocyte levels are reduced.
+Hgb is also reduced, but the level usually does not fall below 9.0 g/dL.
 In contrast, ferritin will be increased since iron insufficiency is not absolute and is primarily a dysfunction of iron homeostasis.
 It is crucial to identify this circumstance because it is a way to exclude iron sufficiency anemia as a differential diagnosis.

-Furthermore, measurement of the inflammatory markers is indicative.
-Patients with anemia of chronic inflammation have increased BSR and CRP.
+Furthermore, the measurement of the inflammatory markers is indicative.
+Patients with anemia of chronic inflammation have increased blood sedimentation rate (BSR) and C-reactive protein (CRP).
 A bone marrow examination can detect normal or increased iron storage.

 The causes of anemia can be diverse.
-Since different triggers, such as hemorrhages or hemolysis, could be present simultaneously during the course of a disease and since this could always change the clinical manifestation of an already diagnosed anemia, such a diagnosis will have to be reassessed regularly.
+Since different triggers, such as hemorrhages or hemolysis, could be present simultaneously during disease and since this could always change the clinical manifestation of an already diagnosed anemia, such a diagnosis will have to be reassessed regularly.
 It is a diagnosis of exclusion.

 Treatment of Anemia of Chronic Diseases

-The first priority is to treat the underlying disease.
+The 1st priority is to treat the underlying disease.
 Additionally, an erythropoietin substitution might be considered.
-Oral iron therapy is ineffective, and, due to the relative iron insufficiency which cannot be remedied by an oral intake of iron, it is contraindicated.
+Oral iron therapy is ineffective, and, due to the relative iron insufficiency which cannot be remedied by the oral intake of iron, it is contraindicated.